***FREE LEGIONELLA SEMINAR 19th Sept 2018***

 Legionella bacteria are common and can be found naturally in environmental water sources such as rivers, lakes and reservoirs as well as man-made water systems including evaporative condensers, cooling towers and hot and cold water systems.

-For this reason the ability to Risk Assess the Water Systems and associated Spa Pools and Swimming Pools in the Leisure Industry is vital to ensure customer safety.
+For this reason the ability to Risk Assess water systems is vital to ensure customer safety.

 Legionnaires’ disease is a potentially fatal form of pneumonia as people can inhale this bacteria directly into the lung, either in tiny droplets of water (aerosols), or in droplet nuclei (the particles left after the water has evaporated) contaminated with legionella.